CirroBuild/FrostiDocs/docs/operations/backup.md

   backup.
 Any data inserted while a backup is underway is not stored as part of the backup.

-- Users can't use NFS or a similar networked filesystem directly with QuestDB, but users may copy a backup to such a filesystem after a backup has been made.
+- Users can't use NFS or a similar distributed filesystem directly with QuestDB, but users may copy a backup to such a filesystem after a backup has been made.

 :::